toasterparty/metroid-prime-plandomizer/README.md

 1048594
 ```

-And so you would use `"starting_pickups":1048594`.
-Note that this means you start with 9 *missiles* not *9x5 missiles missiles*.
+...and so you would use `"starting_pickups":1048594`.
+Note that this means the player literally start with *9/9 missiles* not *9 missile packs*.

 3. Set your `patch_settings` as desired.
 Most are self-explainitory booleans (`true`/`false`), but here's some notable ones:
 - `skip_hudmemos` - set to `true` to skip the message that pops up when you pick up an item.
 - `enable_one_way_doors` - set to `true` if you want to be able to get to vault from the main plaza ledge
 - `artifact_hints` - `"all"` means the artifact temple will show hints for all artifacts in play from the beggining. `none` means that you never get any hints. `"default"` means that it works like it does in the vanilla game.
+- `varia_heat_protection` - Set to `true` to make it so that only varia gives heat protection.
+Set to `false` for vanilla behavior (all 3 suits give heat protection).
+- `powerbomb_lockpick` - Set to `true` to make all doors vulnerable to power bombs.

 4. Under `"excluded_doors"`, you will see all of the rooms names in the games.
 Set each door's colors in each room as desired by changing each of the options to any of the following:
 - `"blue"` - Any Beam